ros2/design/articles/140_topic_and_service_name_mapping.md

 ## Compare and Contrast with ROS 1

-In order to support a mapping to a little more restrictive DDS topic name rules, these rules are in some ways more constraining than the rules for ROS 1.
+In order to support a mapping to the - slightly more - restrictive DDS topic name rules, these rules are in some ways more constraining than the rules for ROS 1.
 Other changes have been proposed for convenience or to remove a point of confusion that existed in ROS 1.
 In ROS 2, topic and service names differ from ROS 1 in that they: